 While discussing this paper, many agreed with the authors in many regards.
 But there was some debate about the choice of crop.
 And we debated the strategies used in the research – in-season root-zone nitrogen management strategy (IRNM).
 This method identifies the most effective nitrogen fertiliser management tactics to ensure non-limiting nitrogen supply with minimum losses to the environment.

 The paper deal with more than food security.
 It also addresses some problems our planet faces.
 For example nitrogen pollution, which is one of the major concerns for today’s climate scientists.

 The other interesting thing about this work is that it does not seem to be influenced by big corporate houses, and discusses including some generic approaches to increasing yields in the most optimised manner.
-A lot of researchers are going in the field of genetic modification, which has been debated many times.
-This blog is not intended to comment on the GM approach, but it should be well accepted that genetic modification is not enough to solve every problem related to the food security.
+A lot of researchers are going in the field of genetic modification.
+This blog is not intended to comment on GM, but it is clear that it is not enough to solve every problem related to food security.
 Hence, this kind of inclusive approach is welcome.

-These questions are really crucial because the actual implementation of any new approach depends upon farmers, and there can be several possible tactics to be adopted in order to communicate the advantages of these types of sustainable farming practices.
-The role of government is equally significant because it can play very important role in bridging the gap between the scientific community and farmers.
+These questions are crucial because the actual implementation of any new approach depends upon farmers.
+And there are many possible tactics in order to communicate the advantages of these types of sustainable farming practices.
+The role of government is equally significant because it can play bridge the gap between the scientific community and farmers.

 Most of the Grantham Scholars found the paper easy to go through and were able to give their own views on all the major points covered in the literature.
 They also found it relevant in their own research.